 It is, then, not even indicative of why it's such a supremely bad adaptation, but when I call this "bad adaptation," I do not mean this in the way that The Haunted Palace apparently sincerely believed that "Charles Dexter Ward" was about a magical painting, nor even the way that Stuart Gordon would later inflict upon Lovecraft the most unnamable and indescribable horror of all, sexuality.
 And though I am not a great lover of 2019's adaptation, the "u"-less Color Out of Space, the worst of that film's bad adaptation is simply how it repeats the inexplicable and pervasive sin of Lovecraft cinema, that is, setting it in the present day rather than in the 1920s or 1930s, when the gulfs in human understanding opened up by science were larger, more mysterious, and riper for Lovecraftian exploitation.
 Die, Monster, Die! commits this sin, too—it's set in 1965, which is somehow a bigger problem with the content of this adaptation of "Colour" than the other Color being set in 2019—but it's not the only sin.
 Die, Monster, Die! cuts Lovecraft's heart out; it does this in numerous ways.
 The thing that irks me the most is that thanks to AIP's ongoing co-production agreement with Anglo-Amalgamated, this adaptation of "Colour" is set in Arkham, England.
 I realize it shouldn't even bother me that much—a big part is simply "shooting location" has never actually had to mean "story location," and it's just so unnecessary—but "Colour" is at least the Lovecraft story set in northeastern America (New England, I think it's called) that least requires Lovecraft's rendition of his own corner of the world to appropriately function.
 Though since "the Lovecraft that least requires New Englishness" is akin to saying "the resident of Innsmouth who least likes to swim," of course "Colour" should still be set in Massachusetts, and you'd think this would be obvious.

 But it wasn't.
-And so we have our one American, as allowed by British tax law, Stephen Reinhardt (Nick Adams), a recent college graduate—I think the film wants us to think he's graduated with a degree in a hard science, but this is unlikely—who's arrived in Arkham, sigh, England, to reunite with his university-days girlfriend, Susan Witley (Suzan Farmer), herself presently having returned to her father Nahum (Boris Karloff) and mother Letitia (Freda Jackson) on their forbidding estate outside town.
+And so we have our one American as allowed by British tax law, Stephen Reinhardt (Nick Adams).
+Stephen's a recent college graduate—I think the film wants us to think he's graduated with a degree in a hard science, but this is unlikely—and even more recently he's arrived here in Arkham, sigh, England, to reunite with his university-days girlfriend, Susan Witley (Suzan Farmer), herself presently having returned to her father Nahum (Boris Karloff) and mother Letitia (Freda Jackson) on their forbidding estate outside town.
 (So what we have so far is just dusting off the story engine from House of Usher.)
 Stephen blunders about in Arkham trying and failing to get transportation, and in a series of repetitive scenes he discovers that the Witleys are so feared and despised by the townsfolk that the bike shop proprietor won't even sell him a bicycle to get there.

 Accordingly, he walks the several miles, and basically has to infiltrate the compound to get to the front door, and when he gets in, he has to wander around before finally he runs into wheelchair-bound Nahum, who tells him to beat it, though he doesn't.
 Stephen has questions about the blasted something-or-other between Arkham and here, and while Nahum will not discuss it (maybe the black-clad figure following Stephen that he didn't notice would've been more forthcoming), the old man is prevailed upon to let Stephen stay, outvoted by his daughter and his bedridden and it seems disfigured wife.
 Things get worse when the Witleys' servant (Terence De Marney) has an episode in the middle of dinner; later awoken by screaming, Stephen is perplexed—and suspicious—of the body-shaped stain on the floor of the servant's room and Nahum's cagey explanation of what exactly happened to him.
 Something is bad at the Witleys, and once Stephen and Susan break into the greenhouse, beholding the monstrous plants—and even more monstrous animals—that Nahum has grown, they discover exactly how bad, catching up to where we were back when we saw Nahum skulking about around the emerald glow of the giant pit he has in the basement, or, at the latest, when Stephen and Susan discussed the portraits of her ancestors, which included a very "AIP Gothic horror" painting of her grandfather (the likeness of Karloff) staring out at us with a malevolent gaze.